m4d3bug/m4d3bug.github.io/source/_posts/linux-performance-tuning-study-notes-II.md

   10:37:34 PM     0     17460    0.00   85.20    0.00    0.40   85.20     1  stress
   ```

-  *Now we can clearly see load average up because of waiting I/O.*
+  *Now we can clearly see Load Average up because of waiting I/O.*

 ### *Waiting CPU*